-The MSc Pharm Program consists of 2 concentration areas (clinical pharmacy and pharmaceutical technology) taught in 36 credit hours spread over three semesters (full-time students) to five semesters (part-time students).
+The MSc in Clinical Pharmacy Program is taught in 36 credit hours spread over three semesters (full-time students) to five semesters (part-time students).

 These include 14 credit hours core curriculum courses (12 credit hours of college requirements and 2 credit hours of university requirements), 22 credit hours of concentration courses, which includes 6 credit hours for the research thesis.